slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Clarity precedes mastery."
 -- Robin Sharma*

-> *"In the beginner's mind there are many possibilities, in the expert's mind there are few."
+> *"In the beginner’s mind there are many possibilities, in the expert’s mind there are few."
 -- Shunryu Suzuki*

 > *"One can have no smaller or greater mastery then mastery of oneself."